MichaelEGA/Open-Galaxy/README.md

   - Up, down, left, and right control energy management
   - Left Mouse fires weapons
   - Right Mouse matches speed
+  - Scan a target by selecting it and then flying close

 **Changelog**